formlio/forml/docs/faq.rst

 agnostic about the actual payload exchanged between them.
 It is the responsibility of the project implementor to engage actors that understand each other.

-For convenience, the :doc:`lib` shipped with ForML contains certain actors/operators implementations that expect the data to be `Pandas <https://pandas.pydata.org/>`_ dataframes.
+For convenience, the :doc:`pipeline` shipped with ForML contains certain actors/operators implementations that expect the data to be `Pandas <https://pandas.pydata.org/>`_ dataframes.
 This is however rather a practical choice of the flow library (or a controversy that might get it removed from the ForML framework long term) while the ForML core is truly independent of the data formats being passed through.